Investments can be divided into two types – growth assets, and defensive assets. Our investment options offer a mix of these types of assets.

 The Strategic asset allocation tables provided for each of Media Super’s investment options contain terms that we are required to use, as prescribed by Australia’s superannuation regulators.

 Below, we provide the plain English meaning of each of these terms, to help you understand the breakdown of each option.

 |Asset class type||What type of asset is it?
 Shares, fixed interest, cash, etc.|

 |Asset domicile type||Where is the asset based?
 Australia or overseas.|

 |Asset listing type||Is the asset listed (available to buy publicly, such as on the stock market) or unlisted (not available to buy publicly)?|

-For example, a pre-mixed investment option could contain the following asset allocation:
+For example, the Balanced (MySuper) option has the following asset allocation: